poyea/grimoire/coding/binary-search.typ

 = Binary Search

+*Binary search finds target in sorted array in $O(log n)$ time.
+Key invariant: search space halves each iteration.
+Template applies to any monotonic function.*

+*See also:* Two Pointers (for linear search on sorted arrays), Dynamic Programming (for optimization problems with search space), Trees (binary search trees)

 == Find Minimum in Rotated Sorted Array

 *Problem:* Find the minimum element in a rotated sorted array (no duplicates).